 An annual mentoring program occurs at the annual meeting and is designed to help students establish a professional network and to allow students to seek advice regarding educational or career objectives.
 Additionally, a mentoring database is being developed to extend these mentorship opportunities beyond the annual conference and create lasting relationships across career levels of ASB members.

-Members receive discounted prices on subscriptions to some biomechanics journals, discounted registration fees at ASB annual meetings, and are eligible to apply for ASB funding opportunities designed specifically for students.
+Members receive discounted prices on subscriptions to biomechanics journals, discounted registration fees at ASB annual meetings, and are eligible to apply for ASB funding opportunities designed specifically for students.

 In addition to participation in the mentoring program, a membership in ASB facilitates networking with colleagues sharing common interests.

 ASB Code of Conduct